iamvery/iamvery.github.com/_posts/2014-10-16-no-date-today-its-datetime.markdown

 ## Background

-Not long ago, I was happily [working away on client project][we-develop] when a feature came along.
+Not long ago, I was happily working away on a [client project][we-develop] when a feature came along.

 > time should also go Eastern US instead of UTC

 They said.

 "No problem," I thought.
-We'll configure the application's time zone to use Eastern time and go on our merry way.
-Generally this is true, but there's a big catch when you're taking user input time and throwing it against the database.
+"We'll configure the application's time zone to use Eastern time and go on our merry way."

+Generally, this is true, but there's a big catch when you're taking user input time and throwing it against the database.

 ## An Example